What is an Electronic Signature?

 What level of e-signature is recommended for HR documents?

 The vast majority of HR-related documents are suitable for simple or advanced electronic signature.
 Simple and advanced electronic signature are recommended for documents with a risk factor ranging from low to medium.
-These are often external documents with limited risk and typically include employment agreements, company policies, employee handbook, performance reviews, expense report, etc. Qualified electronic signatures, on the other hand, would only be justified for very sensitive documents such as credit or life insurance agreements or when specifically required by law: certain uses in the healthcare world, for example, have constraints that require qualified e-signatures.
+These are often external documents with limited risk and typically include employment agreements, company policies, employee handbook, performance reviews, expense report, etc. Qualified electronic signatures or handwritten signatures would only be justified in limited cases for very sensitive documents such as credit or life insurance agreements or when specifically required by law (e.g. specific healthcare documents).

 In Europe, customers typically use an advanced electronic signature for employment agreements as well as other HR-related agreements, and rely on a strong simple e-signature solution for other less sensitive HR documents such as policies and performance reviews.